AdobeDocs/workfront.fr-FR/help/quicksilver/maestro/records/edit-records.md

    Ou

-   Cliquez dans n’importe quel champ modifiable de la page Détails pour modifier les informations.
+   Cliquez dans n’importe quel champ modifiable de la page Détails pour modifier les informations. <!--Your changes are saved automatically.-->

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->

-1. Cliquez sur **Enregistrer les modifications**. <!--logged a bug for this - this needs to be "Save"-->
+1. Cliquez sur **Enregistrer les modifications**. <!--Eliminate this step when we release the new Details box in the table with the Details page.
+Add above that the saves are automatic-->